-There are so many interesting facts about Australia that we’re just hitting the surface with these top tips on cultural attractions.
+There are so many interesting facts about Australia that I’m just hitting the surface with these top tips on cultural attractions.
 No matter which part of the country you wish to visit, you’ll have to make some hard choices of what to see the next time—Australia will always have you wanting to come back for more.
-With eight different and distinct states and territories making up the country, we’ll keep your interest this week by starting with just three.
+With eight different and distinct states and territories making up the country, I’ll keep your interest this week by starting with just three.

 Most visitors start with the iconic Sydney Opera House in Sydney Harbour, located in New South Wales.
 This magnificent structure got its signature shell design from Danish architect Jørn Utzon, who solved the problem of how to make the shells a reality after watching an orange being peeled.
 The visionary design was ahead of its time, and Utzon grew so frustrated he left midway through construction and wasn’t there when the finished product was dedicated.
 For his efforts, though, he won the Pritzker Prize in 2003 and became the second living person to have a building of his to make the World Heritage list.